nwashin59/engr3/README.md

 ## Multiple Part
 ![nig](https://github.com/nwashin59/engr3/assets/143545685/82cf3ba5-3fac-4034-89f6-1e4fb08e0aa7)
 Onshape kinda sucks but for this assignment, we made multiple parts in one drawing. we used Extude and Fillet for certain things.

 ## RoBot Gripper
 ![gripper](https://github.com/nwashin59/engr3/assets/143545685/961d0a4c-92aa-4667-bfed-3cb113aa2ddb)
-This Assignment Got me ready to do the partner project because instead of creating something new I can just use this as part of the design
+This Assignment Got me ready to do the partner project because instead of creating something new I can just use this as part of the design.
+All I need to add is a Base and a code to turn it into my project.

 ## Photointerrupter
 import time